meng-ucalgary/ensf-593-assignment-4/README.md

-# a4-polymorphism-arrays
+# ENSF-593 Assignment 4

-Playing with polymorphism and arrays.
+An assignment on playing with polymorphism and arrays.

 This assignment has two mandatory parts:

 - [1.
 Class menagerie](#1-class-menagerie)
 - [2.
 Stats GUI](#2-stats-gui)

 and two optional part (not graded):

 - [Standard Deviation](#optional-standard-deviation)
 - [Coding Trees](#optional-coding-trees)

 # 1. Class Menagerie

 **Objectives**

 The objectives of this assignment are

 1. To reinforce the concepts of inheritance and polymorphism
 2. To give practice extending classes and implementing interfaces